FACN1/week8-sulias/README.md

 ## Schedule / TODO
 ##### Project Day 1
-- Add a new database table to db_build.js
+- [x] Add a new database table to db_build.js
-- Add a login button to homepage
+- [x] Add a login button to homepage
-- Add GitHub OAuth 2 for login
+- [x] Add GitHub OAuth 2 for login

 ##### Project Day 2
-- Add login button to index
+- [x] Add login button to index
+- [ ] Add username and profile icon to every page
+  - Add to layout/default.hbs
   -
+- [ ]